diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

 Firstly, we have **new references**, for example, the one returned by a PyObject-building function; e.g *Py_BuildValue* or *PyTuple_New*.
 When we get hold of a *new reference*, as already said this usually happens when we construct a new object, we become its owner.
-As the owner of a *new reference* it is our job to dispose of it, by *Py_DECREF*ing it to 0 or to, otherwise, pass it to someone who will do it for, essentially giving up our ownership in the process.
+As the owner of a *new reference* it is our job to dispose of it, by *Py_DECREF*ing it to 0 or to, otherwise, pass it to someone who will do it for us, essentially giving up our ownership in the process.

 If we won't take care of our *new reference* this way, we will end with a memory leak.